click2cloud-ashwin/Documentation/design-specs/centaurus-dashboard.md

 * Create Tenant
 * Delete Tenant
 * List Tenant
-* Monitor health checks & resource utilizations for each and every partition
+* Monitor health checks & resource utilization for each and every partition
 * Reconfigure Cluster Partitions
 * Create RBAC roles and role bindings for other fine-grained cluster admins